manya-k/DECO3801---Data-Busters/.github/ISSUE_TEMPLATE/feature_request.md

 e.g. Random game mode relies on random map seed generation(#xx).

 # **Milestones**
-List of sub-features you intend to have done and in Master by the end of the sprint.
+List of sub-features you intend to have done and in `main` by the end of the sprint.
 - [ ] Goal 1 (Aug.
 20)
 - [ ] Goal 2 (Aug.
 23)
 - [ ] Goal 3 (Aug.
 26)